When to notify

 Media mergers

-Under section 18(1)(b) of the 2002 Act (as amended by section 55(a) of the 2014 Act), where a proposed merger or acquisition falls within a class of merger or acquisition specified in an order made by the Minister for Business, Enterprise and Innovation, it must be notified to the CCPC irrespective of the turnover of the undertakings involved.
-To date, Statutory Instrument No. 122 of 2007 is the only order made by the Minister specifying a class of merger or acquisition for the purposes of section 18(1)(b) of the 2002 Act.
+The Minister for Enterprise, Trade and Employment can specify a class of merger or acquisition in an order.
+A proposed merger or acquisition that falls within a specified order must be notified to the CCPC, regardless of the turnover of the undertakings involved.
+This is under section 18(1)(b) of the Act.
+To date, Statutory Instrument No. 122 of 2007 is the only order made by the Minister specifying a class of merger or acquisition for the purposes of section 18(1)(b) of the Act.

-This order relates to media mergers and establishes the obligation to notify to the CCPC:
+This order relates to media mergers and establishes an obligation to notify mergers and acquisitions to the CCPC in which:

-- mergers or acquisitions in which two or more of the undertakings involved carry on a media business in the State, and
+- two or more of the undertakings involved carry on a media business in the State, and

-More information on the requirements for notification to the Minister of for Communications, Energy and Natural Resources, is available through the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+More information on the notification can be found on the website of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.

-Section 18(3) of the 2002 Act (as substituted by section 55(c) of the 2014 Act), provides for the voluntary notification of mergers and acquisitions that are not subject to mandatory notification under section 18(1) of the 2002 Act (as substituted by section 55(a) of the 2014 Act).
+Section 18(3) of the Act provides for voluntarily notifying mergers and acquisitions that are not subject to mandatory notification under section 18(1) of the Act.

 Timing of notification to the CCPC

-In accordance with section 18(1A) of the 2002 Act (as inserted by section 55(a) of the 2014 Act), a notification must be made to the CCPC before the proposed merger or acquisition is put into effect, and may be made after any of the following applicable events occurs:
+A notification must be made to the CCPC before the proposed merger or acquisition is put into effect.
+This is in accordance with section 18(1A) of the Act.
+It may be made after any of the following occurs:

 - one of the undertakings involved has publicly announced an intention to make a public bid or a public bid is made but not yet accepted

-- the undertakings involved demonstrate to the CCPC a good faith intention to conclude an agreement or a merger or acquisition is agreed
+- the undertakings involved show to the CCPC a good faith intention to conclude an agreement or a merger or acquisition is agreed, or

 - in relation to a scheme of arrangement, a scheme document is posted to shareholders